potionz/puppet-apache/README.md

 This configuration file will be copy into /etc/httpd/conf/cgi.conf, and must be edited only in template/cgi.conf.
-Also there is example test perl scripts/index.pl which show us some system info, which is copied into /var/www/cgi-bin/index.pl.
+Also there is example test perl scripts/index.pl which show us some system info, this file is copied into /var/www/cgi-bin/index.pl.

 ## Requirements: ##
 Generally, you need the following things installed: